compsys-progtools/fall2025/resources/glossary.md

 git Workflow
 :  a recipe or recommendation for how to use Git to accomplish work in a consistent and productive manner

+hash
+:  the output of a {term}`hash function`
+:  (in git) the identifier for git {term}`objects <object>`

+hash function
+:  the actual function that does the {term}`hashing` of the input (a key, an object, etc.)

+hashing
+:  transforming an input of arbitrary length to a unique fixed length output (the output is called a hash; used in hash tables and when git hashes commits).

 HEAD
 :  a file in the .git directory that indicates what is currently:  checked out (think of the current branch)

 hidden file
 :  a file with a name that starts with `.` that is not visible in default settings for file explorer/finder or with `ls` unless you use  `-a`

-merge
-:  putting two branches together so that you can access files in another branch that are not available in yours

-merge conflict
-:  when two branches to be merged edit the same lines and git cannot automatically merge the changes

-mermaid
-:  mermaid syntax allows user to create precise, detailed diagrams in markdown files.

-hash function
-:  the actual function that does the hashing of the input (a key, an object, etc.)

-hashing
-:  transforming an input of arbitrary length to a unique fixed length output (the output is called a hash; used in hash tables and when git hashes commits).

 integrated development environment